Skip to main content

 iOSchrome-148-ios (alias: ios-chrome-148)

 Bare chrome-148 resolves to the host OS at runtime via runtime.GOOS.
-So on a Linux box, chrome-148 gives you chrome-148-linux.
-Want the same platform UA no matter where the code runs?
-Use the explicit variant.
+On a Linux box, chrome-148 gives you chrome-148-linux.
+For the same platform UA regardless of where the code runs, use the explicit variant.

 Chrome -latest aliases